Fish-Forecast/Fish-Forecast-Webpage/README.md

 If you make changes in New-Repo and want to merge into Fish-Forecast-Webpage...
 Oh dear, that's probably a recipe for a slew of merge conflicts but here's the code.

+Push everything into upstream.
+Make sure that is what you really want to do.

 ```
 # make sure at New-Repo
 cd New-Repo
 git push upstream master
 ```

-Or just a file or two
+Or just a file or two.
+Use `git status` to double-check what is going to be pushed.

 ```
 cd New-Repo
 git status